christosgalano/christosgalano.github.io/_drafts/policy-driven-governance-for-infrastructure-code.md

 Policy-driven governance changes this reactive approach into **proactive enforcement**.
 By treating policies as code—version-controlled, tested, and automatically enforced—you catch issues during development instead of in production.
 Resources meet your standards from the start, not as an afterthought.

-> NOTE 1:
-> The contents of this article are also available as a YouTube presentation [here](https://youtu.be/kU1KhvxRynQ?si=f92k4mEnC4bA_y1R).
+> The contents of this article are also available as a [YouTube presentation](https://youtu.be/kU1KhvxRynQ?si=f92k4mEnC4bA_y1R).
 >
-> NOTE 2:
-> If you want to explore the concepts hands-on you can use the corresponding template repository [here](https://github.com/christosgalano/opa-template-repo).
+> To explore the concepts hands-on, use the [OPA template repository](https://github.com/christosgalano/opa-template-repo).
+It ships with ready-to-use policies, tests, CI workflows, and GitHub Copilot resources for AI-assisted policy authoring.

 ## The problem with manual governance